ndiayesamba1996/restyled.io/Home.md

 Welcome to the Restyled wiki!
-This is **community-editable** documentation for the Restyled project.
-Please be kind.
+This is official documentation for the Restyled project, and so editing is restricted to collaborators.
+If you find an error or omission, please open an Issue on the main project.

 ---